 On the «Marocaine» and the «Cesar posters» the artist used the privileged smoker’s moment as a selling point, when he is looking reflectively at the burning cinders of his cigar or cigarette after having inhaled the smoke.

 The sight of the packet «Pacific», stimulates the emotive act of smoking.
-On the poster «Kisrou», it is rather the anticipation of the pleasure provoked by the perfumed aroma of tobacco that is depicted, as the smoker fills his pipe.
+On the poster «Kisroul», it is rather the anticipation of the pleasure provoked by the perfumed aroma of tobacco that is depicted, as the smoker fills his pipe.

 In these four compositions Cassandre uses two stylistic currents from the Art Deco period, of which he was a leading artist.

 Art Deco Cubism is presented in these four posters, firstly by the stylisation of the shirt sleeve and the cuff button, and secondly in the general composition and typography of the work.
-Correspondingly, these posters refer just as much to the «Sachplakat» poster object style in the hyper-realist treatment of the hands and products.
+Correspondingly, these posters refer just as much to the «Sachplakat» poster (object style) in the hyper-realist treatment of the hands and products.